 The Instapark welding helmet is available in two designs – American Eagle and Blue Flames.
 For those who would prefer a simple design with a solid color, this may not be the best option for you.

 Yet, this helmet is durable.
 It’s made from composite material and has a weight of 1.5 lbs.
 It has dials on its side, which you can use to adjust brightness sensitivity.

 It’s also equipped with an adjustable head strap that allows you to wear it comfortably on your head.

 This Auto Dark Helmet from Hobart features a sleek and nice design.
 It’s made from polyamide material that’s known for being durable and long-lasting.

-Weighing 2.3 lbs, this helmet is a bit heavy.
-Furthermore, the lens is a bit on the smaller side, measuring 3.8 inches x 1.7 inches wide.
+Weighing 2.3 lbs, this welding helmet is a bit heavy and the lens is a bit on the smaller side, measuring 3.8 inches x 1.7 inches wide.

 At this size, you may need to move your head a lot in order to clearly see the various objects that you’ll be working on.

 Featuring three arc sensors, this welding helmet can automatically adjust in darkness.
 The sensitivity levels are easily adjustable.
 It’s also equipped with a head strap that allows you to put on the helmet easily.

 The head strap is fitted with a gel pad so it feels even more comfortable to wear.
 You’ll get one lithium battery with this helmet and that’s all that’s required to use it.

 This welding helmet from Lincoln Electric has a beautiful black finish weighing just over 3 lbs.
 It features a patented 4 C Lens technology, which refers to Carat, Cut, Color, and Clarity, the lens of this welding helmet has an optical rating of 1/1/1/1